-Circle A’s total operation encompasses over 25,000 acres and near 8,000 breeding females.
-Developing both a purebred-commercial and registered herd simultaneously has proven to have many advantages for both segments of the operation.
-The now 7,000 head commercial herd has provided a great, “real life” testing grounds for the registered seed stock herd.
-Circle A has done more than any beef seed stock operation in the world to accurately describe genetic differences for both output and input costs and develop a true profitability index.
-Profitable genetics can be rapidly identified and multiplied in the purebred-commercial population.
-Problem genetics are also quickly identified and eliminated reducing customer risks.
-Producing the kind of seed stock that Circle A desires to use in their own commercial herd keeps their finger on the pulse of the commercial man’s needs, and results in cattle that are not only top of the line genetics, but with built in functionality, productivity and longevity.
+Circle A’s total operation encompasses over 28,000 acres and near 8,000 breeding females.
+After more than a quarter century of measuring and testing beef genetics, Circle A has done more than any beef seed stock operation in the world to accurately describe genetic differences for both output and input costs and develop a true profitability index.
+The most profitable cows are mated to highly-proven sires, producing the kind of seed stock that Circle A desires to use in their own commercial herd.
+Circle A’s commercial roots keep their finger on the pulse of the commercial man’s needs, and results in cattle that are not only top of the line genetics, but with built in functionality, productivity and longevity.

 The cow herds operate in forage-based production systems averaging about two acres of primarily fescue grass per cow.
 The cattle are required to breed and wean a respectable calf with minimal supplementation, or face being culled without exception.
 Running about 500 cows per man, necessity traits are closely monitored and cows are strictly culled leaving no room for inferior udders, bad feet or poor temperaments.